Richard Armitage (government official): Christic Institute and Khun Sa allegations

 In 1986, Armitage was named in an affidavit filed in a civil lawsuit by the Christic Institute as part of a conspiracy responsible for the La Penca bombing, and a number of other covert operations.
 The affidavit, by Christic's lead attorney Daniel Sheehan, alleged that Armitage was involved with heroin smuggling from southeast Asia to fund covert activities in South America.
 He and Ted Shackley were reported to be directly responsible for the Iran Contra Scandal.

 Similar charges were made in a 1987 letter from the Burmese warlord Khun Sa to the U.S. Justice Department.
 The letter, which was transmitted by James "Bo" Gritz, accused Armitage of organizing heroin smuggling from the Golden Triangle in the 1960s and 70s.
-Upon returning to the United States with this information, a key witness was held by the CIA in Oklahoma for a period of time.
+Upon returning to the United States with this information, a key witness, Lance Trimmer, was held by the CIA in Oklahoma for a period of time.
+He was released five minutes after the hearing ended in Las Vegas.

 Armitage rebutted the charges from Sheehan and Khun Sa, observing that at dates he was said to be in Thailand, he was living in Washington D.C., working as an assistant to Senator Robert Dole.

 In 1988, the United States District Court for the Southern District of Florida dismissed the Christic suit, after finding it to be frivolous and ordered the Institute to pay $955,000 in attorneys fees and $79,500 in court costs.
 The ruling was subsequently upheld by the United States Court of Appeals for the Eleventh Circuit and the Supreme Court of the United States.

 Bush administration

 In 1998, Armitage signed a letter to President Bill Clinton urging Clinton to target the removal of Saddam Hussein's regime from power in Iraq.
-It stated that Saddam's massive violations of the cease-fire that had ended the First Gulf War has caused erosion of the Gulf War Coalition's containment policy.
+It stated that Saddam's massive violations of the cease-fire that had ended the Gulf War has caused erosion of the Gulf War coalition's containment policy.
 It also raised the possibility that Iraq, emboldened by Western inaction, might re-develop weapons of mass destruction.

 During the 2000 Presidential election campaign, he served as a foreign policy advisor to George W. Bush as part of a group led by Condoleezza Rice that called itself The Vulcans.
-The United States Senate confirmed him as Deputy Secretary of State on March 23, 2001; he was sworn in three days later.
+The United States Senate confirmed him as deputy secretary of state on March 23, 2001; he was sworn in three days later.
 A close associate of Secretary of State Colin Powell, Armitage was regarded, along with Powell, as a moderate within the presidential administration of George W. Bush.

 Armitage tendered his resignation on November 16, 2004 to accompany Powell, who announced his resignation as Secretary of State the day before.
 He left the post on February 22, 2005, when Robert Zoellick succeeded to the office.